syncfusion-content/javascript-docs/js/Gantt/Customizations.md

 ---
 layout: post
-title: Customization
+title: Customization in JavaScript Gantt | Syncfusion
-description: Customization
+description: Learn here about customization in Syncfusion Essential JavaScript Gantt Control, its elements, and more.
 platform: Js
 control: Gantt
 documentation: ug
 api: /api/js/ejgantt
 ---
-# Customizations
+# Customizations in JavaScript Gantt

 Gantt provides support for the following UI customizations,